 This course introduces the econometrics used in empirical finance.
 The main goal is to provide students with an econometric (statistical) foundation for pursuing research in financial economics.
 It covers some of the most important models and methods used in the empirical time series analysis.
 Topics include evaluation of asset pricing theories, models of volatility, models of nonlinear dependence, and models for risk management.
-Prerequisite: EF9903 or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
 Antirequisite: EF8914.
 1 Credit